prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

-We query Pfam using the :func:`.searchPfam`. with a UniProt ID.
+We query Pfam using the :func:`.searchPfam` function with a UniProt ID.

 .. ipython:: python